smoeding/puppet-bind/REFERENCE.md

 ### Resource types

-* [`dnssec_key`](#dnssec_key): Manage DNSSEC keys for the Bind9 DNS server.
-This type creates, deletes and maintains key files in a directory on the DNS server.
-Examples:
+* [`dnssec_key`](#dnssec_key): Create, delete and maintain DNSSEC key files on the DNS server.
+Caution: This functionality is in beta and is subject to change.
+The design

 ### Functions